novoalab/tRIBO-seq/README.md

 ## Parameter setting

-For your treatment of interest, please define a prefix.
+XXXX --> dummy data we include whats needed for analysis, and then revise this section For your treatment of interest, please define a prefix.
 **Example**: For Metinione starved treatment use the prefix `'MetStarve_'`.